HOW BELIEFS FORM – PART 2

 According to some psychologists and philosophers, we actually don’t think in the language, or languages, that we communicate in.
 Instead, the medium of thought is a universal mental language called the language of thought or mentalese.
 But the logic of the argument presented in this article – and of that presented in the next – equally applies to this understanding of thought.

-Now consider thinking about claim X. We obviously can think about a claim while not believing it.
-For example, we obviously can think about the claim David is vegetarian while believing that David isn't vegetarian, or while not holding a belief about whether David is vegetarian.
+Regarding thinking about claim X, we obviously can do this while not believing X. For example, we obviously can think about the claim David is vegetarian while believing that David isn't vegetarian, or while not holding a belief about whether David is vegetarian.
+This fact can seem to disprove Spinoza's theory, but, as I'll explain later, it doesn't.

-In the previous article I explained that claim X and the claim X is true are different claims, and so belief X and the belief X is true are different beliefs.
-The difference between these beliefs aligns with the difference between thinking X and thinking about X. That is, whereas the mental state of believing X involves thinking X, the mental state of believing X is true involves thinking 'X is true', and thinking that X is a true claim involves thinking about X.
+In the previous article I explained that claim X and the claim X is true are different claims, and so belief X and the belief X is true are by definition different beliefs.
+The difference between these beliefs aligns with the difference between thinking X and thinking about X. That is, whereas the mental state of believing X involves thinking X, the mental state of believing X is true involves thinking 'X is true', and thinking that claim X is a true claim involves thinking about X.

 A claim can, of course, be about anything.
 But all claims are ultimately about the same thing: reality.
 The definition of a true claim is a claim that matches reality, and the definition of a false claim is a claim that doesn't match reality.

 A claim is analogous to a picture, in the sense that the content of both is a representation of an aspect of reality, however accurate.
 Indeed, we sometimes say that a particular description 'paints a picture'.
-Even if a picture is of a scene that existed only in the imagination of the picture’s creator, the content of that picture is a representation of the content of that imagination, which is an aspect of mental reality.
+Even if a picture is of a scene that existed only in the imagination of the picture’s creator, the content of that picture is a representation of the content of that imagination, which is part of mental reality.

-The relationship between the picture and the painting is analogous to the relationship between a claim and the sentence that expresses it.
+The relationship between this picture and the painting is analogous to the relationship between a claim and the sentence that expresses it.
 Such a sentence is a declarative sentence – a sentence that declares something, as opposed to one that expresses either a question, advice, an instruction, a command, a request or an exclamation.

-A declarative sentence is ultimately just a string of words – with, in the case of a written sentence, punctuation marks – but together they express a claim.
+A declarative sentence is ultimately just a string of words, but together they express a claim.
 That is, the claim isn't the sentence – the string of words – but what is asserted by the sentence.
+In philosophy and psychology the term proposition is normally used instead of claim.
+And Oxford University Press's A Dictionary of Psychology defines this sense of the term proposition as:

 The meaning conveyed by a declarative sentence ...
 The proposition is not the sentence itself but its meaning. ...